SiGup72/Project/README.md

 # DATA ANALYSIS AGENT
 ## 🔍Overview
-This project implements a Python-based Data Analysis Agent that automates Exploratory Data Analysis (EDA) for tabular datasets.
-At its core, the agent analyzes a given dataset by compressing the dataset schema and storing analysis insights, instead of repeatedly working on raw data or full analysis history.
+This project implements a Python-based interactive Data Analysis Agent that automates Exploratory Data Analysis (EDA) for tabular datasets.
+At its core, the agent analyzes a given dataset by compressing the dataset schema and storing analysis insights, instead of repeatedly working on raw data or full analysis history through a Streamlit-based web application.
 The agent autonomously:
 - Understands the structure of the dataset
 - Decides which EDA steps to perform
 - Stores insights in memory
 - Avoids redundant analysis
-The entire system is built using pure Python and lightweight data analysis libraries.
+- Presents results visually through an interactive app The entire system is built using pure Python and lightweight data analysis libraries.

 ## 🎯Motivation